KieronWiltshire/node-mogront/readme.md

 - `migrate` - This will execute the pending migrations
 - `rollback` - This will rollback the previous batch of migrations
     - `--all` - is an option you can pass to the command that will rollback all previously executed migrations
+- `seed` - This will execute the seeders

 The command became cumbersome, especially sharing between developers, it's recommended that you add it to your project's `package.json` as a script like so: